Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: Introduction

-The present paper concludes the series of papers devoted to the analysis of deformations of SYM theories \cite {MSch}, \cite {MSch2}, \cite {M3}, \cite {M4}, \cite {M6}.
+The present paper concludes the series of papers devoted to the analysis of deformations of SYM theories \cite {MSch}, \cite {MSch2}, \cite {M3}, \cite {M4}, \cite {M4}.
 It contains a review of most important results of these papers as well as some new constructions.
-The paper can be read independently of other papers of the series, but we refer to these papers for some complicated proofs (and in the opposite case when the proofs are simple and we feel that there is no necessity to repeat them).
+The paper is mostly self-contained, but contain occasional references to the other papers in the series when it comes to proofs we intend to skip.